euctrl-pru/ace-hlsr/_book/index.md

 The data contained in this report is therefore subject to changes before the release of the final ACE 2020 benchmarking report in May 2022.

-Figure \@ref(fig:Figure-1-3) shows that 20 ANSPs provided their ACE 2020 data submission on time by the 1st July 2021 and that, in total, 26 data submissions were received by the 15th July 2021.
+Figure \@ref(fig:Figure-1-3) below shows that 20 ANSPs provided their ACE 2020 data submission on time by the 1st July 2021 and that, in total, 26 data submissions were received by the 15th July 2021.
 Figure \@ref(fig:Figure-1-3) also indicates that for 11 ANSPs the ACE data submission was received more than one month after the deadline.

 (ref:Figure-1-3) Status of ACE 2020 data submission